Skip to main content

 Where does a person with specific content knowledge in a Core Knowledge Area (CKA) fit?
 Is there a way to qualify as a Topic Trainer in one CKA?

 Individuals are not approved to train in specific Core Knowledge Areas (CKA).
-Rather, Early Childhood Trainers qualify to provide training in any of the 8 CKA, not limited to specific topics.
+Rather, Early Childhood Education and Care (ECEC) Trainers qualify to provide training in any of the 8 CKA, not limited to specific topics.
 Topic Trainers qualify in specific topics based on their certifications and are limited to train in those topics only, regardless of CKA.

 Trainers are required to present documented evidence of at least 15 hours of previous experience delivering training to adult learners.
-What previous experience counts?
+What previous training delivery experience counts?

 Documented Registry-approved training delivered in the past will be used to verify whether an individual meets this requirement, regardless of whether that training was provided by an individual or in partnership with other registered trainers.
-Individuals who do not possess the required number of hours necessary to meet the requirement within their own trainer account will be asked to provide the name/organization for which they provided training with (if applicable) and/or be encouraged to meet the requirement in one of the alternative ways listed on the Training Qualification and Approval Criteria documents.
+Individuals who do not possess the required number of hours necessary to meet the requirement within their own trainer account will be asked to provide the name/organization for which they provided training with (if applicable) and/or be encouraged to meet the requirement in one of the alternative ways listed on the trainer criteria pages referenced above.

 Each trainer is assigned a type and a category.
 What is the difference?

-Before a trainer type is assigned, an individual’s trainer category is determined based on their training delivery intent, the frequency that training will be delivered, whether they are being sponsored by a center/organization and whether they represent a national organization recognized by The National Workforce Registry Alliance or other recognized organization included in the Professional Development Acceptance Guidelines document of The Nevada Registry.
+Before a trainer type is assigned, an individual’s trainer category is determined based on their training delivery intent, the frequency that training will be delivered, whether they are being sponsored by a center/organization and whether they represent a national organization recognized by The National Workforce Registry Alliance or other recognized organization included on the Professional Development Acceptance Guidelines page of The Nevada Registry’s website.
 An individual’s type determines the content they can provide, whereas an individual’s trainer category determines their initial application/renewal requirements, regardless of their assigned trainer type.
-Seven trainer categories have been defined and are outlined in the ECE and Topic Trainer criteria documents.
+Seven trainer categories have been defined and are outlined in the ECEC and Topic Trainer criteria.

-Early Childhood Trainers are not limited by training topic and are approved to provide training in any of the 8 Core Knowledge Areas (CKA), including CA/N and SIDS if they have completed the Train the Trainer courses.
-The only restriction to the topics that ECE Trainers can provide is with regard to medically-related topics that require specific certification and/or expertise as prescribed by State Child Care Licensing requirements (i.e., CPR, Signs and Symptoms of Illness, etc.).
+ECEC Trainers are not limited by training topic and are approved to provide training in any of the eight Core Knowledge Areas (CKA), including CA/N and SIDS if they have completed the Train the Trainer courses (other topics such as ‘Love and Logic’, ‘TACSEI’, etc. also require instructor certification).
+The only restriction to the topics ECEC Trainers can provide is regarding medically-related topics requiring specific certification and/or expertise as prescribed by State Child Care Licensing requirements (i.e., CPR, Signs and Symptoms of Illness, etc.).

-Do the initial requirements to qualify as an approved Early Childhood Trainer differ based on Career Ladder level?
+Do the initial requirements to qualify as an approved ECEC Trainer differ based on Career Ladder level?

-All individuals are subject to the same requirements to initially qualify as an approved Early Childhood Trainer, regardless of Career Ladder level.
-In other words, all individuals must meet or exceed the minimum qualification criteria for education (Associate’s degree or higher), possess 4,000+ hours of direct experience working with young children, and present at least 15 hours of previous experience providing training to adult learners.
+All individuals are subject to the same requirements to initially qualify as an approved ECEC Trainer, regardless of Career Ladder level.
+In other words, all individuals must meet or exceed the minimum qualification criteria for education (associate degree or higher), possess 4,000+ hours of direct experience working with young children, and present at least 15 hours of previous qualifying experience delivering training to adult learners.

-Early Childhood Trainers are required to possess 4000+ hours of direct experience in order to qualify.
+ECEC Trainers are required to possess 4,000+ hours of direct experience to qualify.
 How is “direct experience” defined?

-Direct experience is defined as experience working directly with children in a child care setting and includes all of the direct service positions listed on The Nevada Registry Membership Application (Director, Assistant Director, Teacher, Assistant Teacher, Floater/Substitute/Breaker, NDE Licensed ECE and ECE Special Education Teacher, Before/After School Teacher, Licensed Family Child Care/Group Home Provider, etc.).
+Direct experience is defined as experience working directly with children in a child care setting and includes all of the direct service positions listed on The Nevada Registry Membership Application (Director, Assistant Director, Teacher, Assistant Teacher, Floater/Substitute/Breaker, School District PreK and K-3rd Grade Teacher/Special Education Teacher, Before/After School Teacher, Licensed Family Child Care/Group Home Provider, Registered Family, Friend and Neighbor, Unlicensed Kith & Kin Providers, and Early Intervention Providers).

 Section 3: Topic Trainer-Related Questions